 Its petals are white, pink, or rose.
 It has a distinctive red “eye” at the center, earning the nickname “crimson eyed rosemallow.”

-Like Hibiscus syriacus, the Swamp Rosemallow is a tough plant.
+Like Hibiscus syriacus, the Hibiscus Swamp Mallow is a tough plant.
 It withstands both drought and humidity, and does best in full sun.
+It is also know by the botanical name Hibiscus grandiflorus.

 Alyogyne Huegelii (Blue Hibiscus)